-The bulk of the increase in revenues was mainly due to the foreign exchange gain realized during the year under review.
+Compared to the previous year, the increase in revenues was mainly due to the foreign exchange gain realized during the year under review.
 The exchange rates of a peso to a US dollar at various conversion dates were higher than the exchange rate when the dollar remittance was received from the parent company.
 The significant depreciation in the peso exchange rate resulted in a substantial increase of approximately 2,284% in the said foreign exchange gain account.
 However, interest income contracted because of the decrease in the deposit placements due to withdrawals for the Corporation's working capital requirement.